What is Shamanism and Who is a Shaman?

 Shamanism is Holistic in Nature

 This approach to healing is multifaceted and holistic.
 The focus is on the whole person: body, mind, and soul.
 Healing takes place within the spiritual (energetic) realms and then affects the mental/emotional and physical bodies as it penetrates and affects the whole being.
-The Shaman also often recommends changes in the person’s lifestyle and thought patterns.
+The Shamanic Practitioner also often recommends changes in the person’s lifestyle and thought patterns.

 A person is made up of more than just their physical body.
 They have a mental, emotional, and spiritual body as well.
 These bodies outside the physical body are known as the aura.
 Each “body” vibrates faster than the one below it.
 The physical body is the densest.
 The particles that make up this body are the slowest moving and therefore can be seen with normal vision.
 Surrounding the physical body is the mental body.
 Outside of it is the emotional body and finally the spiritual body.
 These bodies can be seen by people trained and/or gifted with psychic sight also known as clairvoyance.